prchristie/Obsidian-Vault/docs/Software Lifecycle/User Stories/User Stories.md

 Often works as an alternative to [[Use Case]]s

 User stories are useful for the same reason use cases are; they communicate the why of a feature/use case without the how, such that a non-technical person can contribute to planning.
+They should describe the shortest possible interaction with the system.

 ["As a PM, I want to communicate the why without dictating the how so that the engineers can develop a how based on user needs"](https://www.reddit.com/r/ProductManagement/comments/su7u0v/user_stories_love_them_hate_them_using_them_using/)